Wales and Borders: History

 In October 1996, the Valley Lines franchise commenced operating services around Cardiff and the South Wales Valleys.
-In March 2000, the Strategic Rail Authority decided to re-organise the Valley Lines and Wales & West franchises, both being operated by National Express.
+In August 2000, the Strategic Rail Authority decided to re-organise the Valley Lines and Wales & West franchises.

-Valley Lines became Wales & Borders from October 2001, combining its services with most of Wales & West's Welsh services and the Cambrian Line services from Central Trains.
+Valley Lines became Wales & Borders from October 2001, being operated by National Express, combining its services with most of Wales & West's Welsh services and the Cambrian Line services from Central Trains.
 In September 2003 Wales & Borders took over the North Wales Coast Line services from First North Western.

 Services

-Wales and Borders operated passenger services in Wales and the West Country as seen in their route map.
+Wales and Borders operated passenger services in Wales and the West Country as seen in their route map, retaining the Alphaline branding on longer services.
 It also operated services to Liverpool Lime Street, Manchester Piccadilly, Birmingham International, Penzance and London Waterloo.

 On 14 October 2001, the services from Birmingham New Street to Chester, Aberystwyth, and Pwllheli operated by Central Trains were transferred.

 On 28 September 2003, the services from Birmingham New Street, Crewe and Manchester Piccadilly to Llandudno and Holyhead as well as those between Bidston and Wrexham Central and Llandudno and Blaenau Ffestiniog operated by First North Western were also transferred.